 - Shelter Medicine

-In addition, the AVMA offers a wide array of information (presentations, courses, webinars, videos) on career opportunities in the field of veterinary medicine (i.e. aquatic, corporate, disaster, forensic, government and public health, international, mobile practice, pathology, regulatory and research, wildlife, etc.).
+In addition, the AVMA offers a wide array of Career Development Courses (and webinars) on career opportunities in the field of veterinary medicine (i.e. aquatic, corporate, disaster, forensic, government and public health, international, mobile practice, pathology, regulatory and research, wildlife, etc.).

 Provide primary health care to livestock and companion animals on a case-by-case, fee-for-service basis.
 More than 70 percent of practices deal with small companion animals.
 Practitioners may specialize in one medical area, such as surgery or dermatology.
 Others emphasize a group or species, such as food animals, exotics, birds or horses.
 Whatever their interests, all DVM students learn to provide basic care to the general animal population and prevent disease and other health problems.

 Veterinarians may work for federal or regional agencies that watch over the health and welfare of domesticated animals or monitor populations of free-ranging wildlife.
 These experts diagnose diseases, inspect meat and poultry, oversee communicable disease programs (West Nile virus, rabies, BSE, avian flu, etc.) and conduct research.
 Specialists also handle fish, wildlife, laboratory animals and other animals regulated by federal law.
 Such careers can include working with the United States Fish and Wildlife Service, Centers for Disease Control and Prevention, Food and Drug Administration, United States Department of Agriculture, National Institutes of Health, Army or Air Force Veterinary Corps, and others.